 Individuals who have been diagnosed with a substance use disorder, professional clinicians who have treated someone for a substance use disorder, or friends and family members of an individual with a substance use disorder understand the difficulty that occurs when someone tries to quit using their substance of choice.
 One of the main issues in treatment and recovery is preventing relapse.
 Several theories explain why individuals give into cravings and cues.

 - The notion of priming in addiction refers to how the brain becomes activated by small reminders or clues to past addictive behaviors.
 These small reminders, such as environmental cues, emotional states, and even the experience of stress, can help to re-trigger the emotional and perceptual experiences that one had while one was using drugs.
+For example, veterans with PTSD.
 These events actually occur in the brain and result in the activation of the specific neural pathways that were involved in the individual’s drug abuse, making the experience of cravings extremely hard for many individuals to ignore.

 - Positive incentive theories refer to the anticipated pleasure that relieving cravings will induce once a person uses their drug of choice.
 Interestingly, the actual level of pleasure individuals receive from drug use often diminishes over time, and it is the anticipated pleasure of using drugs that drives individuals to reuse the drug.
 Individuals often continue to habitually abuse drugs or alcohol to capture the memory of the initial experiences they had when they first used these drugs as opposed to the actual experiences they get from subsequent use.